 Prepare the Chicken

-- Add the drumsticks to a gallon sized zip closure baggie.
+- Add the drumsticks to a gallon sized zip closure baggie or large bowl.
 Set aside.

 - In a bowl, mix together the oil, lemon juice, soy sauce, Worcestershire sauce, salt, pepper, garlic powder, onion powder, paprika, brown sugar, and cayenne pepper, if using.
 Whisk until well combined.